-Jesus is making it clear that words have power.
+Jesus used the word “say” or “saith” three times in verse 23.
+He was making it clear that words have power.
 But He also said to have faith in God.
 The words that have power are words that are filled with faith.
 And it’s important to understand that the faith they’re filled with is not your human faith.

 Galatians 2:20 says,

 “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”

 I’m aware that the NIV says “faith in the son of God.”
 But when you study this out, it becomes very clear that it is talking about the very faith of God that He placed in you when you were born again.
 In fact, you can’t even be born again by your own faith.
 Romans 10:17 say that faith comes by the Word, and 1 Peter 1:23 says you are born again by the Word of God.

 If you can’t even believe for salvation with our human faith, how could we possible use it for other things like healing or prosperity?
 It’s super important that you understand this.
 If you don’t know this, you will always be looking to others to pray for you.
 You’ll always think that they have more faith than you do, and because of that, God will act on your behalf when they pray.
 That’s wrong, and it’s the reason many Christians are looking to man instead of God for their answers.

 Romans 12:3 says, “For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith” (underline mine).